Injured at Work UK Claims Lawyers

 How much compensation will I receive for my injury at work?

-As with time, it is not possible to state upfront how much compensation you will receive.
+As with time, it is not possible to state upfront how much work injury compensation you will receive.
+Accident at work compensation amounts vary, because no case is the same.
 Once your lawyer has spent time investigating your case, they will be able to give you a good estimate and will let you know what they consider to be an appropriate offer.

 In addition to considering the nature and extent of your injuries and the impact they have had on your life, compensation is calculated using the Judicial College Guidelines.
 For example, slight hearing loss or tinnitus may receive up to £5,000 compensation, while the total loss of hearing in one year could warrant payment for damages of up to £34,000.
 Claimants suffering from a minor neck injury may receive between £300 and £1,800, while a neck injury that may take up to two years to recover from could be worth between £3,000 and £6,000.